woctezuma/geforce-leak/README.md

 This repository contains Python code to fetch data from [the GeForce leak][medium-post].

+## Disclaimer

+- The leak has been plugged, so the code cannot fetch data anymore.
+- If you want me to remove data from this project, please [create a Github issue][github-issues] to reach me.

 ## Requirements

 -   Install the latest version of [Python 3.X](https://www.python.org/downloads/).